 - Training course participant

-The COOL programme has run over 50 Primary Trauma Care courses in COSECSA countries 2012-2015 (around five in each country), in partnership with Primary Trauma Care Foundation together with COSECSA representatives, PTC local organising committees and numerous local and UK volunteer instructors.
+The COOL programme ran over 50 Primary Trauma Care courses in COSECSA countries 2012-2016 (around five in each country), in partnership with Primary Trauma Care Foundation together with COSECSA representatives, PTC local organising committees and numerous local and UK volunteer instructors.

 - 50+ PTC provider courses have been delivered across 9 COSECSA countries